pritish3006/optimized_transformer_implementation/README.md

 - **Architecture**: Faithful to the original paper, without specific improvements or additional features.
 - **Current Focus**: Tuning for Apple Silicon and Metal Performance Shaders (transitioning to CUDA-based approach in the future).
 - **Status**: In development and currently being trained.
 - **Dataset**: Using OPUS-100 en-hi dataset for initial experimentation.
+OPUS-100 is a multilingual dataset derived from the OPUS collection, containing sentence pairs for 100 language pairs.
+The en-hi subset consists of English-Hindi parallel sentences, providing a diverse range of text for training and evaluating machine translation models.

 ## Main Components